KUL-RSDA/AquaCrop/README.md

 make FC=ifort       # use the Intel Fortran compiler instead of GNU Fortran
 ```

-## Optional contributing
+## Optional contributing and support

 Please follow good practices.
-New features, enhancements or suggestions will be considered and reviewed only once a year by the core AquaCrop developers.
+New features, enhancements or suggestions will only be considered and reviewed once a year by the core AquaCrop developers.

+We encourage scientific (only) exchanges via our [Discussions](https://github.com/KUL-RSDA/AquaCrop/discussions) forum.
+Only if the wealth of Documentation or the FAO Contact did not provide sufficient help, or if you have a good suggestion, then start a new "Discussion" with the information you already gathered from the FAO Contact or Documentation.
+Please do not open an "Issue" to ask your question and do not offer new Pull Requests without any prior Discussion with the AquaCrop core team.

 ## Optional code development and testing of source code changes against reference output